PholCast/FourTrikiL/README.md

 # FourTrikiL
-UdeMfiki for PholCast and Leonard
+UdeMfiki by PholCast and Leonard